 Heading from Piazza Venezia toward the Colosseum, you’ll be passing the Altare della Patria on the right, the Foro Traiano, and other ancient remainings of the Empire all along the Via dei Fori Imperiali.
 On the right-hand side, you’ll be able to see the Roman Forum as well.

 The Colosseum is part of the 7 wonders of the world.
-With a history of 2000 years, and it’s a must for that Rome itinerary!
-It’s also a perfect way to get into a time machine and travel back in the time of gladiators and the life of the Roman Senate.
+With a history of 2000 years, it’s a must for that Rome itinerary!
+It’s also a perfect way to get into a time machine and travel back to the time of gladiators and the life of the Roman Senate.

 The best is to visit it together with the Roman Forum and get a ticket for both in one.
 Prices are €12.00 to €16.00 for these two and the Palatine Hill.
 Depending on if you’re purchasing on the sight or online.
 I really suggest doing it online, to not waste time!

 There’s a saying that visiting Rome without a walk on the Roman Forum is like visiting Paris without seeing the Eiffel tower!

 There’s no better way to relive history than imagining to walk in the footsteps of the emperor Julius Caesar, or whoever your favorite historical figure is!

 Around the Colosseum, you’ll see the Arco di Constantino, which is one of the most famous arches in Rome.
 Also walking straight from this on Via di San Gregorio, you’ll reach the Circo Massimo, the most famous stadium of ancient Rome.

 #2 stop: Aventino Hill